thienenpi/MultiGames/README.md

 ## Usage

 - **Register**: Create a new account or log in with an existing account.
-- **Create/Join Room**: Start a new game room or join an existing one.
+- **Create/Join/Find Room**: Start a new game room, join an existing one, or find a room.
 - **Play Games**: Enjoy the Drawing Guess and Spy Detection games with friends.
+- **Invite Friends**: Invite friends to join your game room.
 - **Chat**: Communicate with other players in the game room.
 - **Score**: Track your performance and compare with friends.
+- **Friends and Chat**: Make friends and chat with them outside of game rooms.

 ## Technologies Used